omersiar/RFID522-Door-Unlock/SD_v2/Makefile_Build/README.md

 Update the local Makefile:

-A local Makefile has been shipped within this repo, make sure you update the BOARD_TAG, MONITOR_PORT and the include path of ,,Arduino.mk''
+A local Makefile has been shipped within this repo, make sure you update the BOARD_TAG, MONITOR_PORT and the include path of ,,Arduino.mk''.
 Please note that the project uses C++11 and therefore CPPFLAGS is appended in the local Makefile before including Arduino.mk.
 You may need to update your compiler.